-- Collectible real asset - As an alternative ‘passion’ asset, the primary drivers of fine wine prices are internal factors, including supply/demand, wine quality and brand prestige.
+This is because as an alternative ‘passion’ asset, the primary drivers of fine wine prices are internal factors, including supply/demand, wine quality and brand prestige.
 Fine wine is, therefore, less susceptible to changes in the inflation or wider economic outlook than other financial assets.
-As a result, fine wine does not demonstrate a direct correlation to inflation as its track record includes periods of strong returns during higher inflation environments of 1990s as well as during more recent subdued inflationary backdrops.